Adrienne Shelly: Legacy

-Waitress and its cast have together won five film awards and received other nominations in various categories, including an Audience award for a feature film at the Newport Beach Film Festival, where cast member Nathan Fillion received a Feature Film award for his role in the film; the Jury Prize at the Sarasota Film Festival for narrative feature; the Wyatt Award by the Southeastern Film Critics Association Awards; and nominations for a Humanitas Prize and an Independent Spirit Award for best screenplay.
+Waitress and its cast have collectively won five film awards and received other nominations in various categories, including an audience award for a feature film at the Newport Beach Film Festival, where cast member Nathan Fillion received a feature film award for his role in the film, the Jury Prize at the Sarasota Film Festival for narrative feature, and the Wyatt Award by the Southeastern Film Critics Association Awards, as well as nominations for a Humanitas Prize and an Independent Spirit Award for best screenplay.

 Ostroy produced Serious Moonlight, a film written by Shelly and directed by Hines.
 The film stars Meg Ryan, Timothy Hutton, Kristen Bell, and Justin Long.
-It premiered at the Tribeca Film Festival in April 2009 and was released later that year in December.
+It premiered at the Tribeca Film Festival in April 2009 and was released that December.

 Ostroy spearheaded the establishment of a memorial to his wife.
-On August 3, 2009, the Adrienne Shelly Garden was dedicated on the Southeast side of Abingdon Square Park at 8th Avenue and West 12th Street.
+On August 3, 2009, the Adrienne Shelly Garden was dedicated on the southeast side of Abingdon Square Park at 8th Avenue and West 12th Street.
 It faces 15 Abingdon Square, the building where Shelly died.

-The musical Waitress, based on the motion picture written by Shelly, opened on August 1, 2015, at the American Repertory Theater at Harvard University.
+The musical Waitress, based on the motion picture written by Shelly, opened on August 1, 2015, at the American Repertory Theater, which is at Harvard University.
 It was directed by Diane Paulus and featured a book by Jessie Nelson and music and lyrics by Sara Bareilles.
 It starred Jessie Mueller, winner of a Tony Award for her portrayal of Carole King in the musical Beautiful.
 After a sold-out limited engagement, the show moved to Broadway, starting in previews March 25, 2016, and officially opening April 24, 2016.
 The production closed on January 5, 2020, after 33 previews and 1,544 performances.

-Shelly's murder and police investigation is dramatized in season 4, episode 2 of the Investigation Discovery television series, The Perfect Murder.
+Shelly's murder and police investigation are dramatized in season four, episode two of the Investigation Discovery television series, The Perfect Murder.
 She is portrayed by actress Emily Stokes.
+The murder is also dramatized in season two, episode 15 of the Oxygen television series, New York Homicide.

-Ostroy directed a documentary about Shelly's life, titled Adrienne in which he meets and has a conversation with Diego Pillco in prison.
+Ostroy directed a documentary about Shelly's life, titled Adrienne, in which he meets and has a conversation with Diego Pillco in prison.
 It premiered on December 1, 2021, on HBO.